+The fair value calculation requires application of significant estimates.
+This includes, the determination of the estimated future cash flows, timing of collection, valuation of underlying security including costs of realisation, and discount rates; all estimates are particularly uncertain given the market volatility as a result of geo-political conflict.

+We identified the key audit matter related to the accuracy and completeness of forecast cash flows within the debt portfolio valuations as these represent the most sensitive input, and therefore identified as an area with the greatest potential for fraud.
+This includes assumptions relating to the value, timing and the cost to collect these cash flows.
+There is a risk that any material movement in the future cash flows could have a significant impact on the valuation of the debt portfolio.
+Judgements over each investment's realisation value and discount applied to the forecast cash flows estimates could significantly affect the group's key performance indicators.

+This matter is explained further in the audit and risk committee report at page 44.
+Note 2.1 (g) and note 2.3 set out the associated accounting policy and disclosure in respect of critical judgements and key sources of estimation uncertainty, note 8 set out the composition of the debt portfolio, with note 16 setting out details of the associated risk factors, including credit risk and price risk.

+How the scope of our audit responded to the key audit matter

+We have:

-Key audit matter description We pinpointed the key audit matter to the valuation and accuracy of forecast cash flows within the loans valuations as these represent the most sensitive input to the valuations.
-This includes assumptions relating to the quantum, timing and the cost to collect these cash flows.
-There is the risk that any material movement on the future cash flows could have a significant impact on the fair value assumptions applied.
-Judgements over each investment's exit strategy and any discount applied to cash flows, which impact fair value estimates could significantly affect key performance indicators.
-This matter is explained further in the audit and risk committee report at page 43.
-Note 2.1 (f) and note 2.3 set out the associated accounting policy and disclosure in respect of critical judgements and key sources of estimation uncertainty, note 9 set out the composition of the debt portfolio, with note 17 setting out details of the associated risk factors, including credit risk and price risk.
-How the scope of our audit responded to the key audit matter We have: Obtained an understanding of the relevant controls related to the debt portfolio valuation process; Assessed the group's accounting policy with IFRS requirements and obtained an understanding of the fair value methodology used by management; Challenged the accuracy of the forecast cash flows, including consideration of the impact of macro-economic factor changes, as well as the timing of those cash flows, including any probability weighted scenarios, by obtaining supporting documentation for the accuracy of these forecasts; Challenged whether the assigned fair values for the underlying collateral are considered appropriate and support the forecast cash flows, including challenge of assumptions relating to the required time and costs to realise the collateral; Recalculated the fair value independently for the entire debt portfolio based on available data; • Performed back testing by comparing the proceeds received from investment repayments or disposals, both during the year and subsequent to 30 June 2023, against their fair value prior to realisation; and • Evaluated the appropriateness of disclosures made in the financial statements in light of relevant IFRS requirements.
-Key observations Based on our audit work, we are satisfied that the valuation of the debt portfolio is appropriate.
+- Obtained an understanding of the relevant controls related to the debt portfolio valuation process; - Assessed the group's accounting policy against IFRS 9 requirements and obtained an understanding of the fair value methodology used by management; - Assessed the accuracy and completeness of the forecast cash flows, including consideration of the impact of market volatility, and assumptions around timing and value of forecast cash flows, by obtaining support for the accuracy of these forecasts and specific assumptions applied; - Evaluated whether the assigned fair values for the underlying security are considered appropriate and consistent with the forecast cash flows, including assessment of assumptions relating to the timing and costs to realise the security.
+We also agreed security values to offers and settlement agreements where required, and challenged the likelihood of success of the offers received for example by assessing the counterparty's financial capability and reasonableness of the offer; - Recalculated the fair value independently for the entire debt portfolio based on available data; - Performed back testing by comparing the proceeds received from investment repayments or disposals, both during the year and subsequent to 30 June 2024, against their fair value prior to realisation; and

+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SLF REALISATION FUND LIMITED (CONTINUED)

+Evaluated the appropriateness of disclosures made in the financial statements in light of relevant IFRS requirements.
+Key observations Based on our audit work, we are satisfied that the valuation of the debt portfolio is